jekyllgrim/ZScript_Basics/08_Pointers_and_casting.md

 }
 ```

-But if you run the code above, you'll get "Unknown identifier" script errors about `amount`, `maxamount` and `pickupmessage`.
+But if you run the code above, you'll get "Unknown identifier" script errors about `amount` and `maxamount`.

 The reason is simple: we're casting Soulsphere as **actor**, but properties like `amount` and `maxamount` are *not* defined in the `Actor` class; they're actually defined in the `Inventory` class.
 To avoid the error that, we need to cast it explicitly as `Inventory`.
 And this is what's called **type casting**: